CIS-SoftwareDesign-S21/matrix-04-anestad-d-arcy-woldu/README.md

 OMP: Parallel programs are executed on a local shared memory system.
 Threads have access to shared data.

-MPI: Message Passing Interface is mainly useful used in a distributed system.
-Tasks are divided and sent between different nodes on the cluster.
+MPI: Message Passing Interface is mainly used in a distributed system.
+Tasks are divided and sent between different nodes in the cluster.
 Memory is private between these nodes.
-Simple programs can take a longer time to execute due to overhead such as networking.
+MPI is great for solving computationally expensive problems, however, simple programs can take a longer time to execute due to overhead such as networking.